fballiano/magento-full-catalog-translate/README.md

 Support
 -------
-If you have any issues with this extension, open an issue on GitHub (see URL above).
+If you have any issues with this extension, open an issue on GitHub.

 Contribution
 ------------